This homemade Cannoli Cake is a moist layer cake with all the classic cannoli flavors you love!

 Notes

 - Have ingredients at cool room temperature.
-This will ensure the butter creams well and the eggs incorporate thoroughly.
+This will ensure the butter combines well and the eggs incorporate thoroughly.

-- Ricotta cheese and mascarpone cheese varies greatly from brand to brand, country to country.
-It's very important that both cheeses are thick, almost like cream cheese otherwise the frosting will be runny.
-I can't stress this enough.
-If you are in any doubt, drain both cheeses overnight in a muslin lined sieve.
-Keep them separated so that you can measure correctly when drained.
+- Ricotta cheese and mascarpone cheese vary greatly from brand to brand, country to country.
+Both cheeses must be thick, almost like cream cheese otherwise the frosting will be runny.
+I can’t stress this enough.
+If you doubt, drain both cheeses overnight in a muslin-lined sieve.
+Keep them separated so that you can measure them correctly when drained.

 - Taste the frosting and add more powdered sugar if you prefer it sweeter.